Crimzor3086/LoreMint/BLOCKCHAIN_INTEGRATION.md

 ### 3. Connect Wallet
 Users must connect their MetaMask wallet.
 The app will:
-- Automatically switch to Mantle network if needed
+- Automatically switch to Story Aeneid if needed
-- Add Mantle network to MetaMask if not present
+- Add Story Aeneid to MetaMask if not present
 - Fetch user's assets from blockchain

 ## Usage